f4exb/sdrangel/plugins/samplesource/sdrplay/readme.md

 <h3>6.
 IF frequency</h3>

-This select the IF frequency between these values:
+This selects the IF frequency between these values:

   - 0 for zero IF
   - 450 kHz: you have to set sample rate to 1792 kHz (7) and use decimation (8) with an infradyne position (9)